ArctosDB/documentation-wiki/_how_to/How-to-Use-Complex-Identifications.markdown

 ## Capabilities

-Arctos provides the ability to link identifications (what a thing is called) with taxonomy (a formal naming system) via [http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXA_FORMULA](Identification Formula).
-This allows curatorial users to assert any amount of precision; a specimen may be exactly representative of a formal taxon name, there may be some ambiguity or mixing involved, or taxonomy may have only tangential relationships to the identification.
+Arctos provides the ability to link identifications (what a thing is called) with taxonomy (a formal naming system) via [Identification Formula](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXA_FORMULA).
+This allows curatorial users to assert any amount of taxonomic precision; a specimen may be exactly representative of a formal taxon name, there may be some ambiguity or mixing involved, or taxonomy may have only tangential relationships to the identification.

 ## Taxonomy